S3-working-group/s3-practical-guide/docs/all.md

     -   _Intended outcomes_
     -   _Deliverables_
     -   Rationale
--   _Evaluation criteria_ (and potentially <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to prove its relevance or validity to those who are considering it.">concerns</a>)
+-   _Evaluation criteria_ (and potentially <a href="glossary.html#entry-concern" class="glossary-tooltip" data-toggle="tooltip" title="Concern: An assumption that cannot (for now at least) be backed up by reasoning or enough evidence to qualify as an objection to those who are considering it.">concerns</a>)
 -   Appendix (if helpful)
     -   Background information
     -   Previous versions of the agreements